QuinnNgo97/Project-CDC-Diabetes-Health-Indicators/README.md

 Some of the goals for this report includes:

-- **GOAL 1**: Can survey questions from the provide accurate predictions of whether an individual has diabetes?
+- **Goal 1**: Can survey questions from the provide accurate predictions of whether an individual has diabetes?

-- **GOAL 2**: What risk factors are most predictive of diabetes risk?
+- **Goal 2**: What risk factors are most predictive of diabetes risk?

-- **GOAL 3**: Can we use a subset of the risk factors to accurately predict whether an individual has diabetes?
+- **Goal 3**: Can we use a subset of the risk factors to accurately predict whether an individual has diabetes?

 An interactive PowerBI dashboard can be downloaded [here]().